Plants give us oxygen for the lungs and for the soul.

 I simply love a small bouquet of fresh or dried flowers at my bedside or on my dressing table; it’s a small but important act of self-care that brightens up my morning.
 As one of the first things I see when I wake up, it helps me to enter into a positive mindset for the rest of the day.

-Buy a small vase that appeals to you and change this up as frequently as you like with fresh blooms.
+Buy a small vase and change this up as frequently as you like with fresh blooms.
 I particularly like lavender for its soothing scent and healing properties!
 Eucalyptus is another simple but effective favourite.

 9. Try dried flowers